PhilipYip1988/python-tutorials/006_collections/readme.md

 items1.index("apples")
 ```

 An optional secondary input argument can be supplied to selecting a starting index value to begin the search from.
-If for example index 2 is selected, we will return the next occurance of ```"apples"``` at index 3:
+If for example index 2 is selected,the next occurance of ```"apples"``` at index 3 will be returned:

 ```
 items1.index("apples", 2)